glass bowl with roasted coffee beans

 • Light Roast: Expect a vibrant, fruity, and floral experience.
 Light roasts often highlight the unique characteristics of the coffee's origin, offering a complex and nuanced flavor profile.

-• Dark Roast: Get ready for a bold, rich, and smoky flavor.
-Dark roasts tend to have a more uniform taste, often described as chocolatey, nutty, or even slightly burnt.
+• Dark Roast: Prepare for a bold, rich, smoky flavor.
+Dark roasts tend to have a more uniform taste, often described as chocolatey, nutty, or slightly burnt.

 Aroma Exploration